 You don’t know squat!

-OK, OK so that’s probably not true.
-But after reading Part 1 of this article, you may have felt like you didn’t know anything about how to squat properly, and that’s OK!
-We all had to learn at some point.
+OK, OK, so that’s probably not true.
+But after reading Part 1 of this series, you may have felt like there were things you didn’t about how to squat properly, and that’s OK!
+We’ve all had to learn at some point.

-Now if you read that article and you were already familiar with those concepts then congrats!
+If you read that article and you were already familiar with those concepts, then congrats!
 You’re totally ahead of the game!

-Part 1 of this article discussed how to teach a beginner to squat using a box or a bench, and then progressing them to a body weight free squat.
+Part 1 discussed how a beginner can squat using a box or a bench, and then progress to a body weight free squat.

 Part 2 discusses the next progression which is a goblet squat.

-The goblet squat was invented by Dan John and is a fantastic exercise.
-They allow you to lightly load a squat and build a solid pattern before putting a bar on your back.
+The goblet squat is a fantastic exercise.
+It allows you to lightly load a squat and build a solid pattern before putting a bar on your back.
 Most women aren’t ready to go straight from a body weight squat to a bar on their back, so a goblet squat is the perfect transition.
 Also, holding the weight in front of you, forces you to stiffen your core more, which helps you control your pelvis.

-7. Eyes up!
-Just because your chin is tucked, doesn’t mean you can’t look up.
+Just because your chin is tucked, doesn’t mean you can’t look forward.
 Looking down at the ground can encourage you to drop your chest and fall forward.
 Keeping your eyes up can help you “drive out of the hole” on your squat.

 Once you have mastered the goblet squat, you have a couple of options for progressing:

 Do you goblet squat?
 Do you do any variations not mentioned above?
-Did you learn anything from this article?
-We’d love your comments below!
+What did you learn from this article?
+We’d love to read your comments below!